yvele/poosh/packages/poosh-plugin-header-location-from-html/README.md

 </html>
 ```

-Then the plugin will automatically generates a location HTTP header for it.
+Will be uploaded with a `location` HTTP header set to `http://mysite.tld/posts/my-original-url`.

 ## Dependencies